Cassamajor-Wany/Portfolio/README.md

 ## AI Model
 The task we want to do is **Zero shot classification** of text data.
 The model used is **Comprehend-it-base** by Knowledgator.
 This is a model based on DeBERTaV3-base that was trained on natural language inference datasets as well as on multiple text classification datasets.
 It demonstrates better quality on the diverse set of text classification datasets in a zero-shot setting than Bart-large-mnli while being almost **3 times smaller**.
 Moreover, the model can be used for multiple information extraction tasks in zero-shot setting.
+You can find the model [here](https://huggingface.co/knowledgator/comprehend_it-base)

 ## Tools
 - Selenium